scottohara/tvmanager/README.md

 To generate documentation:

 * install [JSDoc3](http://usejsdoc.org)
 * run the docs:generate rake task (eg. `rake docs:generate`).
-This generates the documentation in the `/docs` project's root directory.
+This generates the documentation in the `/docs` directory of the project's root.
 * browse to file://path_to_project/docs/index.html